-Judge Ketanji Brown Jackson, President Joe Biden’s pick for the U.S. Court of Appeals for the District of Columbia Circuit, was confirmed 53-44 by the Senate Monday evening and will take the seat Merrick B. Garland vacated when he became the U.S. attorney general.
+Jackson, nominated by President Joe Biden, was confirmed to the U.S. Court of Appeals for the D.C.
+Circuit in June.
+She took the seat Merrick B. Garland vacated when he became the U.S. attorney general.

-Jackson, 50, became a United States District Judge in March 2013.
+Jackson, 51, became a United States district judge in March 2013.
 She also served as the vice chair of the United States Sentencing Commission until December 2014.
 Before her position in the commission, she worked as counsel at Morrison & Foerster LLP, focusing on criminal and civil appellate litigation in both state and federal courts, as well as cases in the Supreme Court.
-She is currently a member of the Judicial Conference Committee on Defender Services and serves on the governing boards of the American Law Institute and Harvard University, where she received her undergraduate and law degrees.
+She serves on the leadership council of the American Law Institute and the governing board of Harvard University, where she received her undergraduate and law degrees.

 “I’ve experienced life in perhaps a different way than some of my colleagues because of who I am, and that might be valuable” she told the Senate Judiciary Committee.

 Jackson was approved 13-9 by the Senate Judiciary Committee on April 28, providing comprehensive answers with no fireworks.
 She demonstrated her ability to be a steadfast voice in the face of questioning, including a pointed query about how her race may affect her position from Sen. John Cornyn.

 “I’m doing a certain thing when I get my cases,” she told Cornyn, a Texas Republican.
 “I’m looking at the arguments, the facts and the law.
 I’m methodically and intentionally setting aside personal views, any other inappropriate considerations.”